Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 • Cut the chicken up into small pieces.

-• Put all ingredients in a medium sized pot, cover well with chicken stock and cook covered for about 45 minutes or untill vegetables are soft.
+• Put all ingredients in a medium sized pot, cover well with chicken stock and cook covered for about 45 minutes or until vegetables are soft.
 I added the zucchini in the last 20 minutes.

 • Serve hot.